francelwebdev/francelwebdev/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=francelwebdev&show_icons=true&locale=en&layout=default" alt="Francel AMAMOO" /></p>

-### Have a project that use any of the languages, frameworks and tools I use and need a developer to work on it with you ?
-I'm available to work remotely as a freelance on your  projects.
-Email me at francel.webdev@gmail.com.
+### Do you have a project that uses one of the languages I use every days (Ruby or JavaScript) and need a developer to work with you on it?
+I am available to work and help move the company forward.
+Just email me francel.webdev@gmail.com or whatsapp +22996619073.

 <!-- ## Tech Stacks